 Sweating helps the body stay cool.
 In most cases, it is perfectly natural.
 People sweat more in warm temperatures, when they exercise, or in response to situations that make them nervous, angry, embarrassed, or afraid.

-However, excessive sweating occurs without such triggers.
-Those with hyperhidrosis appear to have overactive sweat glands.
+Excessive sweating occurs without such triggers.
+Persons with hyperhidrosis appear to have overactive sweat glands.
 The uncontrollable sweating can lead to significant discomfort, both physical and emotional.

 The primary symptom of hyperhidrosis is wetness.